 To watch it on your iPhone, iPad or Android-powered device, you'll need to download the app from Google Play or iTunes.
 Even if you purchase the video and add it to your Amazon Prime library, you need the app to view the video.

 Another similarity is that not everything is available to download.
 It's still all about rights and licensing agreements.
 When you find a title you'd like to watch offline, open the video details in the app and look for the down arrow icon, just like Netflix.

-Both services are similar in that you can rent or purchase movies - and the content can be made available for offline viewing either way.
-The only difference for rentals, which will have additional limitations such as time available or number of devices it can be stored on.
+iTunes and the Google Play Store are similar in that you can rent or purchase movies -- and the content can be made available for offline viewing either way.
+If you rent instead of buy, there are limitations on how much time you have to watch the program, as well as the number of devices it can be stored on.

 Google Play downloads work only on Chromebooks.
 They won't download on Macs or PCs.

 YouTube downloads work only on iPhone, iPad and Android devices if you subscribe to YouTube Premium (formerly YouTube Red).